List of Cthulhu Mythos deities: Uvhash

-Uvhash (The Blood-Mad god of the Void) appears as a colossal, vampiric, red mass of both tentacles and eyes.
+Uvhash (The Blood-Mad god of the Void) is a Great Old One or an Outer God who appears as a colossal, vampiric, red mass of both tentacles and eyes.
 It dwells within the realm of Rhylkos, which matches with the red planet Mars, and whoever summons Uvhash witnesses an atrocious death.
-He has affinities with the star vampires, and is rumored to have been one of mad emperor Caligula's eldritch sponsors as well.
-There is enmity with both the Elder God Nodens and the Great Old One Gi-Hoveg.
+He has affinities with the star vampires, and is rumored to have been one of mad emperor Caligula's eldritch sponsors as well in the Cthulhu Mythos.
+There is enmity with both the Elder God Nodens and the Great Old One or Outer God Gi-Hoveg.